waglayla/waglayla-stratum-bridge/hive-setup.md

 ![image](https://github.com/Pyrinpyi/pyipad-stratum-bridge/assets/138370658/e9019889-dfb0-4378-91e0-513832896c65)

-Last step, you just need to edit the custom miner section with the address of the pyrin node you're mining to.
+Last step, you just need to edit the custom miner section with the address of the waglayla node you're mining to.
 This needs the full ip/port so it'll look similar to `192.168.0.12:13110` save the changes after you're finished
 ![image](https://github.com/Pyrinpyi/pyipad-stratum-bridge/assets/138370658/28c62e9e-47ed-418c-9558-dad54d417688)